-Microsoft gifted Vista Premium and Ultimate users DVD authoring tool, Windows DVD Maker.
-It’s so simple and easy to use even grandpa can take it for a leisurely stroll and wait overnight for his DVD to burn.
+Microsoft gave Vista Premium and Ultimate users a DVD authoring tool aptly dubbed Windows DVD Maker.
+It’s so easy to use even grandpa can take it for a leisurely stroll and wait overnight for his DVD to burn.
 Why is it so slow?
 Conspiracy theories aside, the answer is a simple one… Microsoft made it that way!
 Read on to find out why and how to fix it.

 Windows DVD Maker is reasonably responsive while designing your DVD, but when it comes time to encode things comes to a screeching halt.
 It’s no mystery, I know why and how to fix it.